Develop the leadership skills and practical business knowledge you need to advance in any organization.

 If you're serious about business management, fill out the form to the right to get in touch today.
 Let CSU-Global answer your questions, and help you find the best path forward.

 We provide students with career-relevant resources to help them succeed outside of the classroom.
 That's why we created Awards of Completion and Skills Endorsements, specific to our programs of study, spotlighting the knowledge, skills, and abilities that hiring managers find essential to success in the field.
 Managing Business Fundamentals and Applied Strategic Management are two of the awards you can receive as part of our business management program.

-CSU-Global's accredited online bachelor's degree in business management is designed to provide you with a practical knowledge of business.
-The program consists of 12 three-credit core courses as part of a full 120-credit bachelor's degree.
+The Bachelor of Science in Business Management program consists of 10 three-credit courses, plus 2 three-credit prerequisites, listed in the suggested order of completion.
 Maximize your transfer credits and take advantage of our alternative credit options to finish faster and for less!

 An examination of the basic functions of management, including planning, organizing, leading, staffing and controlling and how they can be utilized to strengthen management, employee and organizational performance.